MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/manage/Drive-Map.md

 ***thisDrive***

-The **thisdrive** attribute is an optional attribute for the **Properties** element used to configure the Windows Explorer visibility for the **letter** attribute’s value in the **Properties** element.
+The **thisdrive** attribute is an optional attribute for the **Properties** element used to configure the Windows Explorer visibility for the **letter** attributeâ€™s value in the **Properties** element.
 The **thisDrives** attribute value is a string value represented using all upper case characters.
 Acceptable values for the **thisDrives** attribute included NOCHANGE, HIDE, and SHOW.

-The NOCHANGE value instructs the extension not to change configured drive letter’s visibility for the current user.
+The NOCHANGE value instructs the extension not to change configured drive letterâ€™s visibility for the current user.
 Therefore, a drive letter visible before the extensions processes and remains visible after the extension completes.
 The same behavior is observed for hidden drive letters.

 The HIDE value instructs the extension to hide the configured drive letter for the current user.
 The results of this configuration hides the configured drive letter, physical or mapped, from view in Windows Explorer.